GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.91.0
+- Default route expects 15 coordinates and loop closes properly

 ### 2.90.0
-- Default dataset closes the loop by repeating the starting location
+* Default dataset closes the loop by repeating the starting location

 ### 2.86.0
 - Route drawn using LineString from 14 non-waypoint locations